tan92hl/Complex-Question-Answering-Evaluation-of-GPT-family/README.md

 }
 ```

-A framework for detailed evaluation of the ability of ChatGPT and similar large language models to answer complex questions.
+A framework for detailed evaluation of the ability of GPT family and popular open-source large language models to answer complex questions using their inherent knowledge.

-We have released the answers of chatgpt and other models to a total of 194,782 questions across 8 datasets, including multiple languages in [Datasets we publish](answers_from_LLMs).
+We have released the answers of chatgpt and other models to a total of 194,782 questions across 8 datasets (6 English datasets, 2 multilingual datasets), including multiple languages in [Datasets we publish](answers_from_LLMs).

 This repository is mainly contributed  by [Yiming Tan](https://github.com/tan92hl), [Dehai Min](https://github.com/ZhishanQ), [Yu Li](https://github.com/liyu19980601), [Wenbo Li](https://github.com/zhexuezhujiu), [Nan Hu](https://github.com/HuuuNan), Guilin Qi.